sgladstone/com.fountaintribe.financialsummaries/README.md

 # com.fountaintribe.financialsummaries

-This extension provides various CiviCRM custom searches, such as financial aging.
+This extension provides various CiviCRM custom searches, such as financial aging and engagement summary.